 Prior to joining the University of Illinois College of Law, Professor Wilson was the Class of 1958 Law Alumni Professor of Law at Washington & Lee School of Law, where she was named Professor of the Year by the Women Law Students Organization.
 A graduate of the University of Virginia School of Law, Professor Wilson clerked for The Honorable E. Grady Jolly on the United States Court of Appeals for the Fifth Circuit and practiced at Fulbright & Jaworski, LLP and Mayor, Day, Caldwell & Keeton, LLP.

 BA, JD University of Virginia

 Children and the Law

-THE CONTESTED PLACE OF RELIGION IN FAMILY LIFE (Robin Fretwell Wilson, ed.) (under contract with Cambridge University Press)
+THE CONTESTED PLACE OF RELIGION IN FAMILY LAW (Robin Fretwell Wilson, ed., Cambridge University Press, 2018)

 DOMESTIC RELATIONS: CASES AND MATERIALS, 8th edition (Walter Wadlington, Raymond C. O’Brien, & Robin Fretwell Wilson, Foundation Press, 2017) (under contract)